 The most versatile alabaster veggie, the white onion, provides more fiber (1.5 grams per half cup) and more iron (2 percent of the daily value) than its colorful counterpart, the red onion.
 “Studies have also shown that onions contain several anti-inflammatory compounds and may be of special benefit to menopausal women who are experiencing loss of bone density,” Little said.

 Perhaps the palest produce of them all, white cauliflower, is a dense nugget of antioxidant power.
-Cauliflower is a member of the cruciferous family of vegetables, along with broccoli, Brussels sprouts, kale, cabbage, and bok choy.
-They all contain phytochemicals, vitamins, minerals, and fiber that are important to your health.
+Cauliflower is a member of the cruciferous family of vegetables, along with broccoli, Brussels sprouts, kale, cabbage and bok choy.
+They all contain phytochemicals, vitamins, minerals and fibers that are important to your health.
 Looking for a new spin on cauliflower?
 Try this silky soup recipe.

 White mushrooms have long been celebrated as a source of powerful nutrients that play an important role in keeping the immune system healthy.
 White button mushrooms represent 90 percent of the total mushrooms consumed in the United States, according to a study conducted at the Jean Mayer USDA Human Nutrition Research Center on Aging (HNRCA) at Tufts University.
 “The results suggest that white button mushrooms may promote immune function by increasing production of antiviral and other proteins that are released by cells while seeking to protect and repair tissue,” said Little.

-From a previous issue of Sprouts Farmers Market's monthly e-newsletter.
+From a previous issue of Sprouts Farmers Market’s monthly e-newsletter.
 Hungry for more news?
-Click here to sign up.
+Sign up.